iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/API-Management-in-Azure-cheatsheet.md

 ### Limit concurrency

-revents enclosed policies from executing by more than the specified number of requests at any time `429 Too Many Requests status code`
+Events enclosed policies from executing by more than the specified number of requests at any time `429 Too Many Requests status code`

 ```